lukasz-a-krol/lukasz-a-krol.github.io/digital_security_checklist.md

 * Whom are you sharing data with?
 Are you safer if you share data with lots of other people (that way, if someone confiscates your phone or stops you from working, your work won't be stopped) or if you don't share it (that way, the chances of others falling victim to security breaches is lower)?
 * Have you done an audit of who in your organisation has access to your webpage, social media pages, and the like?
 Who can post and read content?
 Do you trust them?
 * What procedures do you as an organisation take to make sure that everyone follows good security practices?

+<p class = "infobox">One of the most difficult aspects of operational security is the fact that it might feel like we aren't trusting friends and colleagues within our organisation, for example by not giving them admin access to its Facebook page or not sharing all information with them.
+But don't forget that security breaches and phishing can happen to the very best of us.
+You are not distrusting people as much as minimising attack surface when only sharing information with a limited group.
+Make sure that everyone in your organisation knows and understands this.</p>